wangdi2016/AUCplot/README.md

 #Please refer ROCt package for the details, alternately you can use RISCA R package with roc.binary() and let us know if you have any questions.

+##
-with the above code, I wrote the AUC plot script to generate the AUC plot for CRC PRS project.
+The AUC plot script was written to generate the AUC plot for CRC PRS project.